The Ward (film)

-The Ward (titled onscreen as John Carpenter's The Ward) is a 2010 American supernatural psychological horror film directed by John Carpenter and starring Amber Heard, Mamie Gummer, Danielle Panabaker, and Jared Harris.
-Set in 1966, the film chronicles the story of a young woman who is institutionalized after setting fire to a house and who finds herself haunted by the ghost of a former inmate at the psychiatric ward.
-The Ward would be John Carpenter's last directorial project until his return with Suburban Screams in 2023.
+John Carpenter's The Ward (or simply The Ward) is a 2010 American psychological horror film directed by John Carpenter.
+It stars Amber Heard, Mamie Gummer, Danielle Panabaker, Laura-Leigh, Lyndsy Fonseca, Mika Boorem, and Jared Harris.
+Set in 1966, the film chronicles the story of a young woman who is institutionalized at a psychiatric ward and finds herself haunted by the ghost of a former patient.

 The film was shot on location at the Eastern State Hospital in Medical Lake, Washington.
+The Ward is Carpenter's last directorial feature.

+The film premiered at the 2010 Toronto International Film Festival, before releasing in limited theaters in the United States on July 8, 2011.
+The Ward received $5.3 million worldwide on an estimated $10 million budget.
+It received negative reviews from critics.

 Plot

 In rural Oregon, at the North Bend Psychiatric Hospital in 1966, a young patient named Tammy is killed by an unseen force at night.

 Kristen, a troubled young woman, sets fire to an abandoned farmhouse and is arrested.
 The local police take her to North Bend, where she meets the other patients in the ward: artistic Iris, seductive Sarah, wild Emily, and child-like Zoey.
 Kristen is taken to a room previously occupied by their friend, Tammy, and meets therapist Dr. Stringer.
 She reveals that she is unable to recall anything about her past.
 She is attacked by a horribly deformed figure that had been staring at her earlier, but upon telling the nurse this, she is drugged and put through intense electroshock therapy.

 Dr. Stringer uses hypnotherapy to unlock Iris's hidden memories.
 After the session, Iris is killed by transorbital lobotomy by the deformed figure.
 Kristen finds Iris' sketch of her attacker with the name 'Alice Hudson', a former patient at the hospital.
 That night, Kristen and Emily attempt to find Iris and escape.
 However, Kristen is thwarted by Alice and loses consciousness while Emily is caught.

 Alice kills Sarah.
 Kristen discovers that all the girls had killed Alice together because Alice constantly hurt them.
 Now she is after the girls for revenge.
 Kristen tries to talk Emily down from attempting suicide but Alice kills her by slitting her throat with a scalpel.
 Kristen plans to escape again by holding Zoey as a pretend hostage but is drugged and placed in a straitjacket.
 She escapes it and she and Zoey try to get out.
 Zoey is killed by Alice off-screen.
 After a lengthy chase, Kristen seemingly manages to destroy Alice.
 She finds Alice's file in Dr. Stringer's office, which has each of the girls' names, including Kristen herself.